Reading

 Class Dojos are given every week for children who have achieved the school reading target of 4 reads at home.

-There will also be a special badge given each week to one of these children (chosen randomly).
+There will also be a special badge given each week to two of these children per class (chosen randomly).

 Reading for pleasure